hknd23/idcempy/docs/zmiopc_tutorial.rst

 Examples
 ========

-Zero-inflated Ordered Probit without Correlated Errors (ZiOP)
+Zero-inflated Ordered Probit (ZiOP) Model without Correlated Errors
 --------------------------------------------------------------------
 The `iopmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.
 Below you will find instructions to estimate a ZiOP model.
 The estimation of MiOP models is also illustrated.